Skip to the content

 The search option lets you find language exchange partners who speak the native language you want to learn, and who want to practice your native language.
 Additionally, you can specify which software you want to use to communicate.

-French pen pals
+Free French pen pal sites

 Language exchange sites can help you improve your speaking and listening skills, but what about writing?